Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

 show(layout)
 ```

-Finally we create the layout will all our components inside and `show` it.
+Finally, we create the layout will all our components inside and `show` it.

 ## How can I make a dark one like the gif?

-Yes, there's two thing that I have done to make it "dark theme".
+Yes, there’s two things that I have done to make it “dark theme”.
 First, I use [Jupyter Themes](https://github.com/dunovank/jupyter-themes) to give my Jupyter a new look.
 The theme that I used is `monokai`.
 Then I use the `night_sky` [theme from Bokeh](https://docs.bokeh.org/en/latest/docs/reference/themes.html?highlight=themes#module-bokeh.themes) (by the way, I made this theme).

 ---